F6ITU/Alexiares_Coax_Out/README.md

 ##Branch Master
 -----------

-  Please do NOT use this repository
+  Please do NOT use this repository.
-  Master is the main development trunk and, for this reason, in an unstable state.
+  Master is the main development trunk and, for this reason, is in a perpetual unstable state.
 Use the last branch instead
 -----------

 For more informations, please refer to